 Les Dobbin taught as an itinerant music teacher for the Toronto District School Board (TDSB) for 33 years.
 He recently retired as director of the orchestra and bands at John G. Althouse M.S., where the school annually excelled at the Kiwanis Music Festival, winning the Colonel Peacock Trophy in 2002, 2003 and 2006 and the Mary Francis Arrigo award as top jazz performers in 2006.
 Mr. Dobbin is active as a clinician for the TDSB and Ontario Music Educators Association and as an adjudicator for the Kiwanis Music Festival.
 He was the conductor of the Concert Band at Inter-Provincial Music Camp for 10 years and for the past 30 years has been the Camp Director of the TDSB’s Toronto Summer Music Camp.

 Mr. Dobbin continues to conduct the prestigious Etobicoke Youth Band (EYB), enriching the musical lives of over 100 young musicians.
 Recently he collaborated with Robert W. Smith in a concert of Smith’s works at Koerner Hall, and with Ben Zander, conductor of the Boston Philharmonic Youth Orchestra.
-The band will celebrate its 35th anniversary in 2017.
+The band celebrates its 41st anniversary in April 2023.

 In 2014, he formed the Toronto Concert Band (TCB) in collaboration with Ken Hazlett.
-This ensemble, 75 strong, made its debut at the Glenn Gould Studio to great acclaim.
+This ensemble, 85 strong, made its debut at the Glenn Gould Studio to great acclaim.
 As a founding musical director of the TCB, he has broadened his reach to further inspire musicality in adult musicians.
-Recently he was appointed the director of a new initiative, the Band Enrichment Program at the Royal Conservatory of Toronto.
+Recently he served as the director of a new initiative, the Band Enrichment Program at the Royal Conservatory of Toronto.

 Mr. Dobbin is a member of Phi Beta Mu, International Bandmasters’ fraternity.
 He was nominated for the Award of Excellence as an employee of the Etobicoke Board of Education and as a community leader for the EYB in 1986 and 1997 and won the award in 2003 and 2015.
 In 2012, he was awarded the Queen’s Diamond Jubilee Medal for outstanding service to his community.